-• In order to aid identification of pupils who have an allergy or intolerance at the point of service, a colour coded lanyard will be provided for pupils to wear in the Red, Blue or Amber category at Bevendean.
+- In order to aid identification of pupils who have an allergy or intolerance at the point of service, a colour coded lanyard will be provided for pupils to wear in the Red, Blue or Amber category at Bevendean and in Year 2. - Pupils at the Prep School will be served from an Allergen Counter called the 'Dietary Desk'.